PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 ![Adding a simple Cartesian grid and labels](./images/figure-4.png)

 _Figure 4 – Adding a simple Cartesian grid and labels.
-Code: `StepByStep/4-axes-labels/`._
+Code: `StepByStep/4-axes-labels/`_

-Now we have some context and can see that high GDP values are somewhat related to high HDI values, that the growth is exponential, and that it seems that most countries have a GDP per capita below 10 thousand international dollars.
+Now we have some context and can see that high GDP values are somewhat related to high HDI values, that the growth is exponential, and that it seems that most countries have a GDP per capita below 10,000 international dollars.
 There is still a lot we can do to improve it.
 In the next section, we will explore some other ways to style your axes.

 ## Step 5: Configuring axis styles

 Let’s configure some styles to reduce the clutter and make the chart easier to read.
 Perhaps we don’t need those thick domain lines, since there are so many dots that appear right on top of them.
-You could easily remove them from the DOM with:
+You could easily remove them from the DOM with the following:

 ```js
 d3.select(".domain").remove();